mangstadt/emc-shopkeeper/README.md

     --db=PATH
       Overrides the database location (stored in the profile by default).

-    --settings=PATH
-      Overrides the settings file location (stored in the profile by default).

     --log-level=FINEST|FINER|FINE|CONFIG|INFO|WARNING|SEVERE
       The log level to use (defaults to INFO).